It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 But midwives are not superhuman, don’t have endless emotional or physical reserves, the angel/hero label is problematic.

-They don’t want fluffy labels , they just want adequate resources, manpower and respect for the role to be able to come to work and do a good job.
+They don’t want fluffy labels , they want adequate staffing, resources and respect for their role, to be able to come to work and do a good job.
 Sometimes that is lacking.

 They learn that complaining to colleagues or family or the unit manager, or worse blaming themselves for the system inadequacies, won’t change anything.